Kitchen Extension Builders in Balham (SW12)

 Frequently Asked Questions

-Wide rear extensions on Edwardian semis (the most common Balham project) run £55,000-£90,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
-Wraparound extensions on Victorian terraces around Bedford Hill run £70,000-£105,000.
-Rear-only extensions of 3 metres on standard terraces run £50,000-£75,000.
-Cost premium over outer London boroughs is typically 10-15% mostly in foundation depth and the premium specifications Balham clients usually choose.
-We provide a fixed-price contract after the survey.
-The price doesn't change unless the specification does.
+- It depends on the type.
+Wide rear extensions on Edwardian semis are the most common Balham project, taking in structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
+Wraparound extensions on Victorian terraces around Bedford Hill combine a side return infill with a rear extension.
+Rear-only extensions of 3 metres suit standard terraces.
+The biggest variables in Balham are foundation depth on the clay subsoil and the specification you choose for the kitchen and glazing.
+We provide a fixed-price contract after a free site visit, and the price doesn't change unless the specification does.

-Two reasons.
-First, foundation costs: Balham's clay subsoil is generally consistent at 1.0-1.2 metre foundation depth, whereas Clapham's plane trees around the Common often require 1.5-2.0 metre or piled foundations adding £4,000-£8,000.
-Second, the wider plots on Edwardian semis (typical of Balham) mean materials delivery and waste removal are easier than on tightly-packed Clapham terraces, saving 10-15% in site setup costs.
-Specification levels are similar between the two boroughs; the cost difference is structural and access-related rather than finish-related.
+- Two structural reasons.
+First, foundations: Balham's clay subsoil is generally consistent at 1.0-1.2 metre foundation depth, whereas Clapham's plane trees around the Common often require 1.5-2.0 metre or piled foundations.
+Second, the wider plots on Edwardian semis (typical of Balham) mean materials delivery and waste removal are easier than on tightly-packed Clapham terraces, so site setup is quicker.
+Specification levels are similar between the two boroughs; the difference is structural and access-related rather than finish-related.

-Three reasons.
+- Three reasons.
 First, accuracy: projects across 25 London boroughs since 2020 means we price Balham extensions accurately, including foundations, conservation area design where applicable, and cavity-wall insulation tie-ins.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, Gas Safe boiler work, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, and we absorb our own surprises.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Balham Kitchen Extensions